calband/calchart/README.txt

 --- CalChart README.txt ---
-Updated on 7/22/2012 by Richard Powell
+Updated on 12/15/2013 by Richard Powell
 ---

+CalChart version 3.3.4

 ---
 What's new in this version?
 ---

+Non-user facing changes:
+  General clean-up to separate core code from wxWidgets code Updating to wxWidgets 2.9.5
+  Changes to Do/Undo system where we snapshot the show.
+Increase memory usage, but simplifies the code.
+  Updated for Mavericks and Window 7

 Bugs fixed in this release:

-CalChart-3.3.2 corruption fixed
-3547345: continuity files do not import correctly
+3524581: Printing with continuity: scale font to fit

 ---
 What is CalChart?